jross765/JKMyMoneyLibNTools/kmymoney-api-ext/README.md

 This sub-module contains classes that provide a simplified, high-level interface for...

 * ...generating and maintaining stock accounts,
-* ...generating buy- and dividend transactions in a securities account (brokerage account).
+* ...generating buy- and dividend/distribution transactions in a securities account (brokerage account).

 ### TrxMgr
 This sub-module contains classes that help to...